intelligencefoundation/SaraswatiAI/README.md

 ### Godfathers and Godmothers

-The Intelligence Foundation Charity is looking for corporate sponsorship, foundation grants, major gifts to support Saraswati AI.
+The Intelligence Foundation is looking for corporate sponsorship, foundation grants, major gifts to support Saraswati AI.
 The Intelligence Foundation issues receipts for charitable donations under the number 85593 8502 RR0001.

 ✉️ Make an impact on the world : patronage@intelligencefoundation.org